joolstorrentecalo/gitlab-foss/doc/user/project/protected_branches.md

 1. Expand **Protected branches**.
 1. Select **Add protected branch**.
 1. In the list of protected branches, next to the branch, turn on the **Code owner approval** toggle.

-Alternatively, you can [create](repository/branches/index.md#create-a-branch-rule) or [edit](repository/branches/index.md#edit-a-branch-rule) a branch rule.
-Then, in the list of protected branches, next to the branch, turn on the **Code owner approval** toggle.

 When enabled, all merge requests for these branches require approval by a Code Owner per matched rule before they can be merged.